Assembly member arrested at anti-eviction protest in Rochester’s Corn Hill neighborhood

-ROCHESTER, NY (WROC) — A anti-eviction protest in the Corn Hill Neighborhood led to the arrest of a state assembly member, as well as protesters.
+ROCHESTER, NY (WROC) — An anti-eviction protest in the Corn Hill Neighborhood led to the arrest of a state assembly member, as well as protesters.

 A group of housing advocates, community organizers, and city and state leaders were protesting against the eviction of a woman and her family when police ordered the group to leave.
 Those who stayed were led away in handcuffs.